MAN SPORTS GAME DAY REVIEW: CHAMP OR CHUMP?

 This is a flat out lie.

-Also, someone may want to inform MAN Sports that they include citrulline malate in their own intra-workout formula, called Pump Powder, and they sing its praises on the packaging.
+Also, someone may want to inform MAN Sports that they include (and sing the praises of) citrulline malate in their own intra-workout formula, called Pump Powder.

 “Next up we have 1000mg of “science backed” agmatine sulfate, versus the competitors’ 500mg or maybe even less.”